waterloo-rocketry/docs/general/standards/data-management-guide.rst

 Software and Firmware
 ---------------------

-Each software and firmware project should have it's own Git repository, for avionics firmware the repository name shall start with :code:`_canhw`
+Each software and firmware project should have it's own Git repository, for avionics firmware the repository name shall start with :code:`cansw_`